 5. Don’t underestimate investment in talent

 This goes for both building a yield management system in-house or with a partner.
 After all, you’ll still need people to interface with a partner, if you go that route.
-Or, consider the opportunity cost of revenue of the time spent building a successful yield optimization function internally.
+Or, consider the opportunity cost of revenue of the time spent building a successful TV advertising yield optimization function internally.

 6. Keep innovating